The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 d.
 No active sorority member should ask any fraternity to invite Potential New Members to the fraternity’s summer parties, nor should alumnae host parties for Potential New Members during the summer months.

 e.
-Active sorority members may not request or accept friendship of Potential New Members on any social networking site during the summer no contact period.
+Active sorority members may request or accept friendship of Potential New Members on any social networking site during the summer no contact period.

 VII.
 Fall Primary Recruitment Contact